Starfish

-Starfish are marine invertebrates.
-They typically have a central disc and usually five arms, though some species have a larger number of arms.
+Starfish are echinoderms and typically have a central disc and usually five arms, though some species have a larger number of arms.
 The aboral or upper surface may be smooth, granular or spiny, and is covered with overlapping plates.
 Many species are brightly coloured in various shades of red or orange, while others are blue, grey or brown.
 Starfish have tube feet operated by a hydraulic system and a mouth at the centre of the oral or lower surface.
 They are opportunistic feeders and are mostly predators on benthic invertebrates.
 Several species have specialized feeding behaviours including eversion of their stomachs and suspension feeding.
 They have complex life cycles and can reproduce both sexually and asexually.
 Most can regenerate damaged parts or lost arms and they can shed arms as a means of defense.

 The Asteroidea occupy several significant ecological roles.
-Starfish, such as the ochre sea star (Pisaster ochraceus) and the reef sea star (Stichaster australis), have become widely known as examples of the keystone species concept in ecology.
-The tropical crown-of-thorns starfish (Acanthaster planci) is a voracious predator of coral throughout the Indo-Pacific region, and the northern Pacific sea star is considered to be one of the world's 100 worst invasive species.
+Some, such as the ochre sea star (Pisaster ochraceus) and the reef sea star (Stichaster australis), serve as keystone species, with an outsize impact on their environment.
+The tropical crown-of-thorns starfish (Acanthaster planci) is a voracious predator of coral throughout the Indo-Pacific region, and the Northern Pacific seastar is on a list of the Worst Invasive Alien Species.

-The fossil record for starfish is ancient, dating back to the Ordovician around 450 million years ago, but it is rather sparse, as starfish tend to disintegrate after death.
+The fossil record for starfish is ancient, dating back to the Ordovician period around 450 million years ago, but it is rather sparse, as starfish tend to disintegrate after death.
 Only the ossicles and spines of the animal are likely to be preserved, making remains hard to locate.
-With their appealing symmetrical shape, starfish have played a part in literature, legend, design and popular culture.
-They are sometimes collected as curios, used in design or as logos, and in some cultures, despite possible toxicity, they are eaten.
+With their appealing symmetrical shape, starfish have played a part in literature and legend.
+They are sometimes collected as curios, used in design or as logos, and in some cultures they are eaten.

 Anatomy

 Most starfish have five arms that radiate from a central disc, but the number varies with the group.
 Some species have six or seven arms and others have 10–15 arms.
-The Antarctic Labidiaster annulatus can have over fifty.
+In Antarctic Labidiaster annulatus, the number of arms can exceed fifty.
+Evidence from gene expression finds that the starfish body corresponds to a head externally (with lips attached to the tube feet) and a torso internally.
+Starfish possess two vascular systems, one for transport of water to support locomotion and other functions, and another for circulation of blood.